thanasisn/SDR_enhancement_LAP/article/article.md

 }

 \caption{Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The red line shows the modeled threshold for the detection of CE events, which are denoted with gray circles.
 The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
 The purple line is the modeled cloud-free irradiance.
-The dark yellow line is the solar constant of $1367\,\text{W}/\text{m}^{2}$.}\label{fig:example-day}
+The dark yellow line is the solar constant of $1367\,\text{W}/\text{m}^{2}$.
+The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical dashed lines.}\label{fig:example-day}
 \end{figure}

 \begin{figure}[H]